 Livestock use has varied since the 2010 wild horse and burro gather.
-In 2012, one of the largest wildfires in California history (Rush Fire) burned over 300,000 acres of BLM, state, and private lands within the Twin Peaks HMA.
+In 2012, one of the largest wildfires in California history (Rush Fire) burned over 280,768 acres of BLM, state, and private lands within the Twin Peaks HMA.
 The fire altered entire plant communities within the burned area.
 Subsequent grazing management was altered as well.
 Appendix J shows the decreased livestock use in the three years following the fire.
 Livestock use fluctuated between 2012 and 2016 as BLM worked with permittees to rest burned areas from livestock grazing.
 Additionally, many permittees do not use their full grazing preference most years because they are balancing their use with conditions on the ground (e.g., available water, pastures rested previous year, soil moisture conditions).
+On average since 2010, permittees only use about 37% of full grazing preference (see Appendix J).
 This allows for rest from livestock grazing.
 However, wild horses and burros have free access to all areas year-round, thus livestock rest does not allow for complete rest for vegetative communities, especially in riparian areas which continue to be degraded by wild horses and burros.